harsh-mr/Flipkart-grid/README.md

 # Flipkart-grid
 eCommerce warranty system using NFTs

-Smart contract is in ./client/contracts/NFT_Digital_Warranty.sol
+NOTE: The sendgrid mail won't work as the key will get exposed over here Smart contract is in ./client/contracts/NFT_Digital_Warranty.sol

 This project is being developed for Flipkart Grid 4.0 2022 program.
 In this project I have used Non Fungible Token for converting physical warranty into digital ,and various other frameworks to develop user-friendly User Interface for our project .